undergroundwires/privacy.sexy/CONTRIBUTING.md

   6. Issue that pull request!
 - 🙏 DO
   - Document your changes in the pull request
-  - 💡 Check [developer notes](./docs/developer-notes.md) if you need help
 - ❗ DON'T
   - Do not update the versions, current version is only [set by the maintainer](./docs/gitops.png) and updated automatically by [bump-everywhere](https://github.com/undergroundwires/bump-everywhere)